DaniJonesOcean/danijonesocean.github.io/_teaching/2014-cambridge.md

 location: "Cambridge, UK"
 ---

+Led one-on-one and small group tutorials for undergraduate math students, focusing on computational projects and statistical physics.
+Also delivered graduate-level guest lectures on ocean circulation, unsupervised classification, and ocean data in the Artificial Intelligence for Environmental Risk PhD programme.

 ### Guest Lecturer: Artificial Intelligence for Environmental Risk (2020 - 2022)

 As a **Guest Lecturer** in the **Artificial Intelligence for Environmental Risk** (AI4ER) course at the **University of Cambridge**, I delivered graduate-level lectures focused on the intersection of **ocean circulation**, **unsupervised classification**, and **ocean data**.